Master of Dental Surgery (MDS): Career Path

 The scope of an MDS program is to provide advanced education and training in a specific area of dentistry, preparing graduates to become expert practitioners in their field.
 Graduates of an MDS program can work in a variety of settings, including:

-• Private practice: MDS graduates are able to set-up their own private practice as specialist dentists, providing advanced dental care to patients.
+• Private practice: MDS graduates can set up private practices as specialist dentists, providing advanced dental care to patients.

-• Hospitals: MDS graduates may work in hospitals, providing advanced dental care to patients, as well as providing clinical training to dental students and residents.
+• Hospitals: MDS graduates may work in hospitals, providing advanced dental care to patients and clinical training to dental students and residents.

 • Academia: MDS graduates may work in academic settings, teaching and conducting research in dentistry.
 They also can take on leadership roles in academic dental institutions.

-• International Opportunities: MDS graduates are also eligible to work abroad in various countries with their advanced degree.
+• International Opportunities: MDS graduates are also eligible to work abroad in various countries with their advanced degrees.

-In addition to working in these settings, MDS graduates can also go on to pursue further education or research in their field, or they can work in a range of fields such as healthcare management, research, and development, consulting, etc. They also can provide their service in rural and underprivileged areas.
+In addition to working in these settings, MDS graduates can pursue further education or research in their field, or they can work in a range of fields such as healthcare management, research and development, consulting, etc. They can also provide their services in rural and underprivileged areas.

 Career Path